hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/ecrpublic_repository.html.markdown

 * `id` - The repository name.
 * `registryId` - The registry ID where the repository was created.
 * `repositoryUri` - The URI of the repository.
-* `tagsAll` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tagsAll` - Map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Timeouts